The Evolution of the Roma Crest

 A decade later and Roma returned back to the Romulus and Remus she-wolf design, but with a modified ASR.

-1978 saw Roma adopt another iconic emblem - the 'Lupetto' design by Piero Gratton.
+Whilst some clubs are in the "if it ain't broke, don't fix it" camp, and haven't really changed the basics of their design (see the Borussia Dortmund crest evolution), Roma have never been afraid to mix things up and try something different.
+So, 1978 saw Roma adopt another iconic emblem - the 'Lupetto' design by Piero Gratton.
 Roma owner Gaetano Anzalone wanted to improve the club's marketability and recognised that the existing Romulus and Remus design was not just associated with the club, but with the city of Rome as well, so he asked Gratton to design something specific to the club.
 Gratton stuck with the club colours and wolf symbol but created a radical contemporary design, and one that looked absolutely magnificent on those club shirts.
 It was known as the 'Lupetto', meaning little wolf.